micmejia/bible-dump/NKJV/John/John 18.md

 And they led Him away to Annas first, for he was the father-in-law of Caiaphas who was high priest that year.

 ###### 14
-Now it was Caiaphas who advised the Jews that it was [^b]expedient that one man should die for the people. ## Peter Denies Jesus
+Now it was Caiaphas who advised the Jews that it was expedient that one man should die for the people. ## Peter Denies Jesus

 ###### 15
-And Simon Peter followed Jesus, and so _did_ another[^c] disciple.
+And Simon Peter followed Jesus, and so _did_ another disciple.
 Now that disciple was known to the high priest, and went with Jesus into the courtyard of the high priest.

 ###### 16
 But Peter stood at the door outside.
 Then the other disciple, who was known to the high priest, went out and spoke to her who kept the door, and brought Peter in.